KisuTech/Monitoring/README.md

 4. Grafana Dashboard Monitoring
    $ Go to Grafana Dashboard on the port:3000(localhost:3000)
    $ Add the data Source as the Prometheus and give the Port as(http://"your ip":9090)
-   $ After Adding the data Source iport the dashboard(Node-Exporter ID:1860)
+   $ After Adding the data Source import the dashboard(Node-Exporter ID:1860)
    $ Analyze the VM Resources.

 ## Set up  alerts for Docker